loye16/bis620.2022/README.md

 coefficients of the signal.
 Users have the choice to take the log of the modulusand to unnormalized the inverse transform that is computed.

-The following are links to the coverage page and lint results.
+The following are links to the coverage page and lint results:

 [Codecov
 Results](https://app.codecov.io/gh/loye16/bis620.2022?branch=main)